 Flexible home living

-Johnathan Marsh, Partner and Category Director, Home says "After several months of change, our homes are working harder than ever before, having become offices, gyms, schools, restaurants and more.
+"After several months of change, our homes are working harder than ever before, having become offices, gyms, schools, restaurants and more.
 Nothing so groundbreaking has shaken our use of the home since the rise of open plan living, which began in the seventies.
 Although sparked by urgent needs in the midst of the pandemic, this new perspective on a modular approach to living within our own four walls, is here to stay."

 Creating new spaces: Are we done with open plan living?

-For many years now, modern life has been so busy that it felt as if people spent more time away from the home than within its walls.
+For many years now, modern life has been so busy that it feels as if people spend more time away from the home than within its walls.
 In this scenario, open-plan living provided welcome moments of togetherness for families and friends in otherwise hectic schedules.
 Lockdown changed everything.
 There was immediate pressure to adapt open plan designs to maximise space for work, exercise, home-schooling, play and dining.
 Modifying spaces in this way brought a change in mindset, with people reflecting on the full potential of their homes to serve multiple functions.
 Many are now committed to investing in this new approach to home life, with one in five planning on spending between £1000 - £3000 on their homes*.

 Modular room design replaces open-plan